capyblock/DisableVillagerTrade/.modrinth/description.md

 - **World-Specific Disablement** - Fine-tune gameplay dynamics by enabling or disabling the plugin on a per-world basis, granting precise control over trading functionalities.
 - **Bypass Permission** - Allow staff to trade with `disabletrade.bypass` permission.
 - **Smart Profession Detection** - Villagers with no profession (NONE) can still be interacted with.
+- **Automatic Update Checker** - Get notified when a new version is available.
+- **Admin Commands** - Manage the plugin with simple commands.

 ## 📦 Installation